Why do core banking replacements average 3.5 years and 250% budget overruns?

 The migration unfolded in three deliberate phases: consumer loan software finalized in 2017, construction and commercial loan software launched in 2019, and the deposit platform went live in July 2023.
 Zions chose to start with the loan system because it had lower customer engagement and visibility, minimizing the blast radius if conversion issues arose.
 Each phase involved thousands of test simulations before going live.
 (Source: The Financial Brand)

-Zions' experience highlights why specification completeness matters in core replacements.
+What does Zions' experience teach us?
 A decade-long, multi-phase migration across 140 million records demands exhaustive documentation of legacy behavior at every phase boundary.
-Without it, each cutover becomes a high-risk event where undocumented business logic surfaces as production defects.
+Skip that step, and each cutover becomes a high-risk event where undocumented business logic surfaces as production defects.

 Key takeaway

-Core banking replacements are high-risk, multi-year projects where regulatory compliance is non-negotiable.
-Traditional approaches fail because they fragment regulatory requirements into separate documents maintained by different teams, making it impossible to detect coverage gaps early or respond quickly to regulatory changes.
+Core banking replacements are high-risk, multi-year projects.
+Regulatory compliance isn't negotiable.
+Traditional approaches fail because they fragment requirements into separate documents maintained by different teams; nobody can detect coverage gaps early or respond quickly when regulations change.

 - Regulation-to-code traceability creates a single source of truth connecting regulations to implementation